Credit card fraud – it happens in Canada more than you think.

-Another great option is the Tangerine Money Back Credit Card.
-With Tangerine, cardholders will receive Orange Alert emails to keep you up to date on what’s going on with your bank account; an easy way to spot any unusual activity.
+Another great option is the Tangerine Money-Back Credit Card.
+With Tangerine, cardholders will receive Orange Alert emails to keep them up to date on what’s going on with their bank account; an easy way to spot any unusual activity.

-Finally, RBC credit cards, such as the RBC Visa Infinite Avion, are also worth your consideration.
-RBC has recently given their clients the power to temporarily lock their credit card through a handy RBC app if they notice their card is MIA.
+Finally, RBC credit cards, such as the RBC Avion Visa Infinite card, are also worth your consideration.
+RBC has recently given its clients the power to temporarily lock their credit cards through a handy RBC app if they notice their card is MIA.

 Common Credit Card Scams in Canada

-Unfortunately, there is no shortage of credit card scams in Canada, and new ones constantly pop up like a deranged whack a mole game.
+Unfortunately, there is no shortage of credit card scams in Canada, and new ones constantly popping up like a deranged whack-a-mole game.
 While some are obvious scams (“Hi, it’s Bill Gates from Microsoft calling…”), others are more convincing and can easily suck you into their scam.
 These are a few of the more recent credit card fraud scams in Canada to keep on your radar: